rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 2. In the **View By** field, select **LPN** from the list of values.

-3. Next, expand the **Organizations** folder to display a list of LPNs that are associated with the organization.
+3. Expand the **Organizations** folder to display a list of LPNs that are associated with the organization.

 4. Select the LPN that you want to view.